morris-lab/CellOracle/docs/tutorials/base_grn.rst

 Step2.
 TSS annotation
 ^^^^^^^^^^^^^^^^^^^^^

-We got active promoter / enhancer peaks.
-CellOracle annotate these peaks to get annotated promoter / enhancer peaks for target all genes.
+We can get active promoter / enhancer peaks in step1 above.
+Next, we will make gene annotations for these peaks.

-The jupyter notebook files and data used in this tutorial are available `here <https://github.com/morris-lab/CellOracle/tree/master/docs/notebooks/01_ATAC-seq_data_processing>`_ .
+The jupyter notebook file is available `here <https://github.com/morris-lab/CellOracle/blob/master/docs/notebooks/01_ATAC-seq_data_processing/option1_scATAC-seq_data_analysis_with_cicero/02_preprocess_peak_data.ipynb>`_ .

-Python notebook
+Or click below to see the contents.

 .. toctree::
+   :maxdepth: 1

    ../notebooks/01_ATAC-seq_data_processing/option1_scATAC-seq_data_analysis_with_cicero/02_preprocess_peak_data

+Once you get the input data, please go to the Motif scan section.

 Option2.
 Data preprocessing of bulk ATAC-seq data